✓ Local certified teachers

 |

-Instructors are certified teachersFor the 2022-23 sessions, classes will be taught by Michelle Neibch, a 16 year veteran math teacher at WN; and Marcia Grisanzio, a 35 year veteran English teacher, who is a WN coach and parent.
+Instructors are certified teachersFor the 2023-24 sessions, classes will be taught by Michelle Neibch, Angela Gilmore-both veteran math teachers at WN-- and Marcia Grisanzio, a 35 year veteran English teacher, who is a WN coach and parent.

 |